Tackle.io

 The trick to making co-sell work is knowing how to maximize your impact on the AWS sales team.
 This is done by clearly outlining the value that your offer provides, to both the customer and to AWS.
 Here are a few tips for developing a co-sell strategy with AWS:

-• Leverage the information in ACE and develop a repeatable formula for introducing appropriate stakeholders to collaborate on deals.
+• Leverage the information in the AWS ACE portal and develop a repeatable formula for introducing appropriate stakeholders to collaborate on deals.

-• Establish a sales formula/process for collecting all information needed for submitting an opportunity into ACE.
+• Establish a sales formula/process for collecting all information needed for submitting an opportunity into the AWS ACE portal.

-• When an opportunity presents itself, take advantage of account mapping with the AWS team (most likely through your contact at AWS) and share updates on existing pipeline, and potential new opportunities, for the future.
+• When an opportunity presents itself, take advantage of account mapping with the AWS team and share updates on the existing pipeline and potential new opportunities for the future.

-Co-selling with AWS is an effective way to put your product in front of a lot of buyers and speed time-to-market.
-Fortunately, AWS continues to enhance its co-sell program with incentives created specifically to help ISVs make the most of cloud selling.
+Co-selling with AWS is an effective way to put your product in front of a lot of buyers and speed up time-to-market.
+Fortunately, AWS continues to enhance its co-sell program with incentives created specifically to help make ISV AWS cloud selling a success.

 Share